 The first thing you should do is ask your family and friends for advice.
 Contact those who have recently gone through the process of buying a house for comments and suggestions.
 The internet is also a good place to find a house inspector.
 There, you can check the home inspector’s website and read reviews posted by their customers.
 Also, be sure to ask experts for their recommendations.

 The next place to find a home inspector is to talk to home builders, mortgage agencies, and your real estate agent.
 These professionals regularly work with housing inspectors and provide referrals.
-Consult the Better Business Bureau.
-Another good place to determine which inspectors to avoid is the BBB.
-This place usually has a list of inspectors with complaints that you can use in your research.

 Once you have found a housing inspector, the next step is what questions you should ask to determine who you will choose.